CAFxX/mgo/README.md

 - Currently only `GOOS=linux` and `GOARCH=amd64` are supported, and only in `buildmode`s that produce executables (not archives, plugins, or libraries)

+## TODO

+- Further minimize launcher overhead
+- Embed build metadata of the built `v1` variant into the launcher, so that introspection tools can use it

 ## Quick sanity check

 ```